moby/moby/docs/sources/reference/run.md

     $ docker run -ti --cpuset-cpus="0-2" ubuntu:14.04 /bin/bash

 This means processes in container can be executed on cpu 0, cpu 1 and cpu 2.

+We can set mems in which to allow execution for containers.
+Only effective on NUMA systems.

+Examples:

+    $ docker run -ti --cpuset-mems="1,3" ubuntu:14.04 /bin/bash

+This example restricts the processes in the container to only use memory from memory nodes 1 and 3.

+    $ docker run -ti --cpuset-mems="0-2" ubuntu:14.04 /bin/bash

+This example restricts the processes in the container to only use memory from memory nodes 0, 1 and 2.

 ## Runtime privilege, Linux capabilities, and LXC configuration